mozilla-ai/structured-qa/docs/step-by-step-guide.md

    Prepare the input document by extracting the different sections that compose the structure of the document.
    Split the sections and save them to separate files.

 🔎 **2.
-Find Relevant Section**
+Find Relevant and Retrieve Section**
    Given a list of sections and the input question, use the LLM to identify the section that looks more relevant.

-📄 **3.
-Retrieve Section**
 Load the individual section to be passed to the next step.

-📗 **4.
+📗 **3.
 Answer Question**
    Use the LLM to answer the question based on the information available in the retrieved section.

-In case the LLM can't find an answer to the question, the stages 2 to 4 run on a loop until the LLM finds the answer.
+In case the LLM can't find an answer to the question, the stages 2 to 3 run on a loop until the LLM finds the answer.

 ---